 4. Place The Router in the Right Location

 You can’t just set your router down anywhere and expect to get the fastest connection.
 Where you place your router determines how strong the Wi-Fi signal will be.
 Firstly, many people think they should place the router by the window where the cable comes from or inside a cabinet where no one can reach it.
 But, this isn’t right.
 Your router should be in the center of the house or room so that the signal will be evenly distributed.
 It should be in open spaces, and not close to walls or other obstructions.
 Also, keep it away from electronics that will disrupt the signal and affect its performance.

 Many people don’t know the frequency band of their routers.
 Head over to your network’s administrator interface and check for the band.
 If it is set to 2.4GHz, change it to 5GHz.
 This is for those that have a dual-band router.
 5GHz will provide faster speed and stronger signals.
 Most people are still using other frequency bands.
 So, when you switch to 5GHz, you will not encounter any interference and can enjoy a smooth browsing experience.

 Do you know that although your neighbor has a router, they might be using yours too?
-Your bad WiFi signal may not be because you didn’t set it up properly or make some updates.
-If your password is weak or you leave your network open, people around can piggyback on your network.
-So, you’re unable to browse and stream your videos well, while your neighbor is downloading videos with your WiFi.
-If you don’t have a password, or you’re using a weak password, change it.
-Make sure your password contains more than 8 characters and has upper and lowercase letters, numbers, and symbols.
+Your bad Wi-Fi signal may not be because you didn’t set it up properly or make some updates.
+If your password is weak, or you leave your network open, people around can piggyback on your network.
+So, you’re unable to browse and stream your videos well, while your neighbor is downloading videos with your Wi-Fi.
+If you don’t have a password, or you’re using a weak Wi-Fi password, change it.
+Make sure your Wi-Fi passwords contains more than 8 characters and has upper and lowercase letters, numbers, and symbols.
 It must not be something anyone can easily guess.

 7. Change Your Channel